How Correcting Grammar Is Changing the Way We Type

 Emotional and Tonal Adjustment

-Beyond grammar, tools will help adjust the emotional tone of your writing to match your intended audience and purpose.
+Beyond grammar, modern tools help adjust the emotional tone of your writing to match your intended audience and purpose.
+Want your email to sound more confident?
+More apologetic?
+More enthusiastic?
+AI can help with that now.

-"We're moving toward a world where language assistance becomes invisible yet ubiquitous," predicts Dr. Sanjay Patel of the Future of Language Institute.
-"The line between human language production and AI assistance will continue to blur."
+"We're living in a world where language assistance has become invisible yet ubiquitous," observes Dr. Sanjay Patel of the Future of Language Institute.
+"The line between human language production and AI assistance has blurred significantly.
+By the end of 2026, I expect that distinction to be nearly imperceptible in everyday communication."

 For a deeper dive into where this technology is headed, explore The Future of AI in Grammar Checking.